Ishaaq92/Ishaaq92/README.md

 - 👋 Hi, I’m @Ishaaq92
 - 👀 I’m interested in developing my programming skills so I can build things that Muslims in the UK can benefit from.
-- 🌱 I’m currently learning SwiftUI so that I can build a Events-map App to help Mosques in London create and manage their events and allow attendees to easily see when the next lesson or lecture is.
+- 🌱 I’m currently learning low level programming in C as part of my studies at 42 London.
+I have almost completed get_next_line().
-- 💞️ I’m looking to collaborate on my Event-map App because I am having to learn most of it myself.
-I need someone who is an experienced Swift developer.
+- 💞️ I’m looking to collaborate on some projects soon.
+Hoping to meet more ambitious Muslims to build a startup.
 - 📫 How to reach me ...
 Connect with me on linkedIn and say you came from from my Github.
 Here's the link: https://beacons.ai/ishaaq92

 - ⚡ Fun fact: I'm struggling with get_next_line() right now (11.12.24)